 'I understand the fundamental premise of your argument, and it is sustainable Father, but surely you must realise that murderers do not espouse the traditional beliefs and rationality that we with sane minds exemplify daily.
 Moreover, they expose their covert thoughts only when it serves the purport of their objective'.

-'That is so eloquently asserted inspector, and whatever assistance I can be to you and the investigation, I shall gladly offer my service'.
+'That is so eloquently asserted, and whatever assistance I can be to you and the investigation, I shall gladly offer my service'.

 'I feel that you are correct inspector.
 The murderer has certainly in my opinion succeeded in setting the possible pattern for the murders', said Bonheur.